JackSawyerWATX/dsaArrays/README.md

 - Adds a flag to track if any swaps occurred in a pass
 - Terminates early if no swaps are made, indicating the array is already sorted
 - Demonstrates performance optimization techniques for sorting algorithms

+### countingSort.py
+This script demonstrates the counting sort algorithm:
+- A non-comparison based sorting algorithm that counts occurrences of each element
+- Creates a frequency array to track how many times each value appears
+- Rebuilds the array in sorted order using the frequency counts
+- Performs in O(n + k) time where k is the range of input values
+- Most efficient when the range of input values is small compared to the array size

 ### insertionSort.py
 This script demonstrates basic insertion sort: